 Finally the dam was completed without a further incident and when the day of the ceremonial opening approached, the king was grieved by the act he had done to satisfy the daemon.
 When the chief minister realized this he disclosed his secret and informed that the son of Princess Bisobandara was well and alive.
 Thrilled by this news, he decided to forgive his sister and invited her for the grand opening ceremony of of his most proud achievement in his life.

 It is said that Bisobandara attended this ceremony and the Mahasen showed her his achievement with great pride, she told him, My King, I too have not been idling while in exile.
-I have built a greater reservoir than this with the help of people and took him to show her achievement, the Great Kaudulla Tank.
+I have built a greater reservoir than this with the help of people and took him to show her achievement, the Great Kaudulla Wewa.

-Although the history gives credit of building the Kaudulla Tank to King Mahasen, even today one of the roads leading the Kaudulla Bund from Habarana – Minneriya Road carries the name of this forgotten princess, Bisobandara.
+Although the history gives credit of building the Kaudulla Wewa to King Mahasen, even today one of the roads leading the Kaudulla Bund from Habarana – Minneriya Road carries the name of this forgotten princess, Bisobandara.

 - Ancient Reservoirs of Sri Lanka

 - Other Places of Interest Within Close Proximity